-2018 Home Block Pinot Noir
+2021 Home Block Pinot Noir

-The Home Block is three acres on the Iron Horse Estate on an east facing slope, planted to the Calera clone.
-As the name suggests, it lies adjacent to the home of Iron Horse founders Audrey and Barry Sterling.
-It is the most sheltered vineyard block on the home place.
+The Home Block spans three acres on the Iron Horse Estate, situated on an east-facing hillside and planted with the Calera clone.
+True to its name, it sits next to the residence of Iron Horse Co-founder Audrey Sterling.
+Notably, it is also the most protected vineyard block on the estate.